Los Angeles Theft Attorney

 If arrested, there is a good chance you will have to appear for an arraignment, which is the first court appearance.

-One way to resolve a criminal case in California State courts is through a diversion program, known as deferred entry of judgment, which allows get you charges dismissed with no conviction.
+One way to resolve a criminal case in California State courts is through a diversion program known as deferred entry of judgment, which allows charges to be dismissed without conviction.
 See our blog: Alternative Sentencing in California.
+The most common theft crime cases in Los Angeles are discussed below.:

 Petty Theft - California Penal Code 484